Bounds on quantum evolution complexity via lattice cryptography: Discussion

 We have confronted the topic of Nielsen's complexity of quantum evolution for integrable and chaotic systems.
 While geometrically elegant and intuitive, the original definition of Nielsen's complexity is computationally intractable for Hilbert space sizes of physical interest.
 As an alternative, we proposed an upper bound on Nielsen's complexity given by (\ref{Cbound}).
 Our main question, which we answer in the affirmative, is whether this bound is by itself capable of distinguishing integrable and chaotic motion.

 Evaluating the bound (\ref{Cbound}) is equivalent to the Closest Vector Problem (CVP), that is, given a point in Euclidean space to find the point of a given lattice closest to it.
 This problem has been widely studied in integer optimization theory, in particular, in relation to lattice-based cryptography.
-Exact solution of this problem is still intractable for Hilbert space sizes of physical interest, but there exist a range of established efficient polynomial-time algorithms that find good suboptimal solutions.
+Exact solution of this problem is still intractable for Hilbert space sizes of physical interest, but there exists a range of established efficient polynomial-time algorithms that find good suboptimal solutions.
 We have described how to practically use these algorithms to implement a numerical upper estimate on Nielsen's complexity.
 Using this implementation, we discover that for integrable fermionic SYK Hamiltonians it automatically recovers and improves the previously published bounds developed through dedicated system-specific analysis.
 We have furthermore applied the bound to quantum resonant systems, a family of Hamiltonians with some representatives that fit the profile of generic quantum integrability much closer than polynomial SYK models, and observed there as well that our bound systematically assigns lower values of complexity to integrable evolution operators.

+We find that the plateau of the complexity upper bound scales with the Hilbert space dimension as $\mathcal{C}^{sat} \sim D$ for generic integrable and chaotic models, and distinguishes integrable from chaotic cases by displaying a smaller slope in the linear dependence on $D$ in the former case.
+(In the conventions used in \cite{evolcompl1,evolcompl2,N1}, these results translate to rescaled saturation values $\mathcal{C}^{sat} \sim \sqrt{D}$.)
 The complexity reduction we see for integrable systems is rather modest (typically, say, at the level of 10-20\%), though the separation of integrable and chaotic cases is clear.
 It remains an open question whether this is due to the difference of our upper bound from the true Nielsen's complexity, or it reflects the actual underlying situation.
+A similar modest reduction of complexity for integrable evolution has been recently observed in \cite{krylov} for a different notion of quantum complexity.
 Fairly strong conjectures have been occasionally made in the literature in relation to the complexity reduction in integrable models, and observed for integrable SYK models in \cite{evolcompl2}.
-These latter models are, however, very special, as we explained at length in section~\ref{sec: Complexity bound for polynomial fermionic Hamiltonians}, and one would {\it a priori} not expect these behaviors in more generic models.
+These latter models are, however, very special, as we explained at length in section~\ref{sec: Complexity bound for polynomial fermionic Hamiltonians}, and one would not, {\it a priori}, expect these behaviors in more generic models.